w3f/polkadot-spec/docs/chap-networking.md

   The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-grandpa-beefy).

 :::info
-  For backwards compatibility reasons, `/paritytech/beefy/1` is also a valid substream for those messages.
+  For backward compatibility reasons, `/paritytech/beefy/1` is also a valid substream for those messages.
 :::

 ## -sec-num- Network Messages {#sect-network-messages}